evortriede/PumpController/README.md

 ### Max Chlorine Calibration

-To calibrate the Max Chlorine value, which is the value that the ESP32 will read from the CL17 when it is sending 20mA to the current to voltage converter, Set the CL17 to maximum recorder output as follows:
+To calibrate the Max Chlorine value, which is the value that the ESP32 will read from the CL17 when it is sending 20mA to the current to voltage converter.
+Set the CL17 to maximum recorder output as follows:

 1. Open the  cover of the CL17 so the keypad is accessable
 2. Press the MENU key